What You’ll Learn 🧩

 Export output

-Before we continue, we need to understand the format of the exported target format.
-In our simple case, our format requires value-based data as well as single-value channels.
-Therefore, we will set the export type to etValueBased inside get_ExportType function.
+Before we continue, we need to understand the structure of the exported target format.
+In our simple case, the format requires value-based data as well as single-value channels.
+Therefore, we will set the export type to etValueBased inside the get_ExportType function.

 1void ExampleWriter::get_ExportType(ExportTypes* Value)